AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/field-organizers/create-custom-field-groups-using-the-field-organizer.md

    ![](assets/two.png)

-1. Click **[!UICONTROL Field]** and select a standard or custom field with a data type that maps to the string editor (see table in previous section).
-Country is used here.
+1. Click **[!UICONTROL Field]** and select a standard or custom field with a data type that maps to the string editor (see table in previous section). [!UICONTROL Country] is used here.

    ![](assets/three.png)